AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 The operator requires exactly one visible GPU.
 Set ``use_fused_cuda`` to ``true`` in ``rnn_cell_params`` to require the operator, or to ``"auto"`` to use it when available and otherwise fall back to TensorFlow.
 The default is ``false``.
-Rebuild the operator after changing TensorFlow or CUDA installations.
+Rebuild the operator after changing TensorFlow or CUDA installations or after updating BMTK custom-op source; SavedModel graphs containing an older custom-op signature must also be regenerated.

 Recurrent backward-kernel selection is controlled separately by ``use_pair_projection``: